 Station 6: Frank’s arms

 Counting on Frank by Rod Clement (1990; Harper Collins Publishers: Sydney) has some great ideas for measurement investigations.
 One of the ideas introduced in the story is about Frank carrying a trolley load of cans to the supermarket.

-How many cans are you able to carry in a supermarket bag?
-How did you work this out?
+- How many cans are you able to carry in a reusable supermarket bag?

 How did you work that out?

 - 1 litre is a unit of capacity, but it is also used as a unit of volume.
 One litre measures 10cm x 10cm x 10cm.
 60 litres is 60 times that size.

 - Frank has 47 cans.
 They could be 420g cans so they would weigh 47 x 420g = 19 740g or 19.740 kg (about 20 kg).
 If the cans are bigger, say 820g, then the mass equals 47 times the mass of one can.

 - You could get 24 x 420g cans in a supermarket bag, or 36 cans if you add another layer.
 The mass of the bag would be 24 x 420g = 10.080 kg or 36 x 420g = 1.512 kg.